lambda-fairy/maud/README.md

 Maud is a macro for generating HTML.

-See [Rust CI](http://www.rust-ci.org/lfairy/maud/doc/maud/) for documentation, including a quick tutorial.
+See <https://lambda.xyz/maud/doc/maud/> for documentation, including a quick tutorial.